papasega/text2mapviewer/README.md

 ```bash
 nomic login
 ```
-If you have already your acount :
+If you have already your account :

 ```bash
 nomic login [YOUR_API_TOKEN_NOMIC_HERE]